dashed/gojs/DEVELOPMENT.md

 1. `npm install`

+2. Run `gulp` to watch coffeescript files.

-2. Edit coffeescript files in `./coffee/` folder.
+3. Edit coffeescript files in `./coffee/` folder.

+Gulp
+====

+[Gulp](https://github.com/wearefractal/gulp) is used as an alternative of gruntjs for the build system.

 Testing
 =======